NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

     - Temporary hit points source --> attributes.hp.temp
     - Allow negative hit points --> Disabled
 - [Token Hotbar](https://foundryvtt.com/packages/foundry-token-hotbar/) - Allows a player or GM to assign a given page on the hotbar to remember different macros for different tokens, sort of like "profiles".
-This module is extremely useful for GMs especially, as it gives you a quick way to remember the most commonly-used actions on a monster-by-monster basis.
+This module is extremely useful for GMs especially as it gives you a quick way to remember the most commonly-used actions on a monster-by-monster basis.
 Works well when combined with [Custom Hotbar](https://foundryvtt.com/packages/custom-hotbar/).
     - Use custom hotbar --> Enabled
     - Link to linked actor --> Enabled